siemens/gencmpclient/doc/cmpClient-cli.md

 - **-key** _filename_

-    The corresponding private key file for the client's current certificate given in the **-cert** option.
+    The corresponding private key file for the client's certificate given in the **-cert** option.
     This will be used for signature-based message protection unless the **-secret** option indicating PBM or **-unprotected\_requests** is given.